GoldenCookie/BlackBerryApp/README.md

 -The individual files run, but clicking the links between them does not bring you to the linked file

-This App will be available shortly on blackberry world.
+This App is available on blackberry world.

+Authors:

+Stephen Morvai
+Tim Yu

+Art by:

+The grade 4s